Department of Sociology

 - When the dissertation committee chair agrees, the candidate requests the Graduate Secretary to set a time and place for a public defense of the dissertation proposal.
 This must be done at least two weeks prior to the defense.

 - The candidate submits an abstract and full proposal for departmental reading to the Graduate Secretary one week prior to the presentation.
 The Graduate Secretary publicizes the defense.

 - Since an accepted dissertation proposal represents a contract between the student and the dissertation committee, the proposal should include a detailed statement of the theoretical framework, the methodology, and importance of the topic.

 - The candidate presents the proposed research at an open meeting.
 The chair of the dissertation committee solicits comment and questions from the committee and others in attendance.

 - The dissertation committee either "approves," "approves pending revisions," or "rejects" the proposal, and notifies the candidate, in writing, the reason(s) for taking the latter two actions.
-A Report on the Outcome of the Dissertation Proposal Defense form is completed, signed by the committee members and the student, and returned to Cathy Rose (see Appendix 6).
+A Report on the Outcome of the Dissertation Proposal Defense form is completed, signed by the committee members and the student, and returned to the Graduate Secretary.

 - If the dissertation committee "approves pending revisions" the candidate resubmits a redrafted proposal within a time period fixed by the dissertation committee.
 The dissertation committee may then: